If the contract is made under sub. (2) (b)

 , 605 N.W.2d 238

 Reading sub.
 (2) (b) 2. with s.
 121.55, elementary schools are not restricted to providing transportation vehicles owned, operated, or contracted for by the district, but they also have the alternatives available under s.
 121.55.
 Providence Catholic School v.
 Bristol School District No. 1, 231 Wis.
 2d 159

 Transportation must be on a reasonably uniform basis to all children attending either public or private schools.
 61 Atty.
 Gen. 240.

 Students may have bus riding privileges suspended without being suspended or expelled from school.
 However, both public and private school students must be afforded due process under s.
 120.13 (1) before such a suspension can take place.
 63 Atty.
 Gen. 526.

-A public school district did not violate the equal protection clause of the U.S. constitution by refusing to bus the students of charter school created under s.
-118.20 (2r) located within its geographical boundaries.
+A public school district did not violate the equal protection clause of the U.S. Constitution by refusing to bus the students of a charter school created under s.
+118.40 (2r) located within its geographical boundaries.
 Racine Charter One, Inc. v.
 Racine Unified School District, 424 F.3d 677

 Additional transportation.
 121.545(1)(1)

 The parent or guardian of a pupil who attends a public or private school and who is not required to be transported under s.
 121.54

 may contract with the school board of the district for transportation under this subsection.
 The school board of the district may provide transportation under this subsection to a pupil not required to be transported under s.
 121.54